Dee-1: Record deal

 After signing with RCA Inspiration in 2013, he released his first EP, 3s Up, featuring six tracks and heralding Dee-1's three-piece motto: "Be Real.
 Be Righteous.
 Be Relevant.".
 The EP peaked at No. 9 on Billboard's Top Rap Albums in 2015.
 "Against Us" was the first single from the EP, released in 2014.
 The track delivered a powerful testament combating the ills of society and the Hollywood industry.
 Dee-1 created the "Against Us (Remix)" in 2016 and enlisted Big K.R.I.T. and Lupe Fiasco as featuring acts.
-Among other topics, he addressed his affecting lyrical subject matter and personal faith, like that of "Against Us", on popular radio segment Sway's Universe with Sway Calloway.
-He discussed the importance of improving his personal life and increasing his faith among some of the music industry's moral corruption.
-The interview inspired the track on 3s Up, fittingly titled, "The Sway Interview".
+Among other topics, he addressed his affecting lyrical subject matter and personal faith, like that of "Against Us", on the popular radio segment Sway's Universe with Sway Calloway.
+He discussed the importance of improving his personal life and increasing his faith in some of the music industry's moral corruption.
+The interview inspired the track on 3s Up, fittingly titled "The Sway Interview".
 Dee-1 admitted that he was spiritually in a dark place during the time in his life when the interview was conducted.
 He credits it as "life-saving", to which Calloway praised as a "Grammy" honor for him.
 "I'm Not Perfect (I'm A Christian)" from the 3s Up EP also emphasizes the depth of his Christianity.

 What would have been Dee-1's latest mixtape, Separated at Birth, was influenced by the sound and production of Lil Wayne, scheduled to be released in 2015.
 Due to conflicts concerning the mixtape's lyrical content and Cash Money Records, Lil Wayne's home label, the project was not publicly released.